RichardLitt/burntfen.com/about.md

 It is very hard to keep track of all of my things.
 That is actually the entire reason I first made [Burnt Fen](http://www.burntfen.com) - to keep track of the tracks I leave all over the web.
-Sadly, Burnt Fen is *no longer enough*.
-It is now more of a portal to things I have done on the web, which is great, and it does an ok job of that.
-This might do a better job.
-We'll see

-Why is all of this available online?
-Mostly because it's not pretty enough to have it all written on legal pad, but also because sometimes I want people to say, *Oh, you're doing that?
+Now I've combined it with this blog, so I guess this is the central place to go to learn about me.

+If at any point you think - *Oh, you're doing that?
 Cool.
-You should look into doing* **this***, or, can I help you maybe?* I like those people.
+You should look into doing* **this***, or, can I help you maybe?* - drop a line.
-Please, contact me if you're one of these people, at
-<richard.littauer@gmail.com>.

 ###Some More of God's Greatest Mistakes
 Regarding this blog itself, I had grown increasingly tired with